apify/apify-sdk-js/packages/actor-scraper/cheerio-scraper/README.md

 ## Results

-The scraping results returned by [**Page function**](#page-function) are stored in the default dataset associated with the actor run, from where you can export them to formats such as JSON, XML, CSV or Excel.
+The scraping results returned by [**Page function**](#page-function) are stored in the default dataset associated with the Actor run, from where you can export them to formats such as JSON, XML, CSV or Excel.
 For each object returned by the [**Page function**](#page-function), Cheerio Scraper pushes one record into the dataset and extends it with metadata such as the URL of the web page where the results come from.

 For example, if your page function returned the following object: